redhat-hpc/slinky-on-openshift/README.md

 oc adm policy add-scc-to-user privileged -n slurm -z default
 ```

+This `helm` command is overriding the default images in favor of the images built on CentOS Stream 9 and OpenHPC
+but they are not required for running Slinky on OpenShift.

 ```
 helm install slurm oci://ghcr.io/slinkyproject/charts/slurm --namespace=slurm \
   --version 0.4.1 \